tiger2014/Grapefruit.AspNetCoreDoc/README.md

 # Grapefruit.AspNetCoreDoc
-This repository contains some documentations about how to use ASP.NET Core
+Grapefruit.AspNetCoreDoc is a repository which contains some documentations about how to use ASP.NET Core